Authorization appeal effective June 2

 • Behavioral health

 Note: This change doesn’t apply to inpatient acute / urgent / emergent or post-acute authorizations.
+Additionally, after June 2, you’ll still be able to appeal / request medical necessity review post-claim if a change was made to the procedure that was originally authorized.

 This applies when you’ve requested an authorization, received a denial for medical necessity and performed the service or procedure.
 Services / procedures performed with a denied authorization become provider liability.
 This change is in alignment with industry standards.